The intersection of 35th Avenue NE at NE 85th Street is the heart of the Wedgwood neighborhood and is its main commercial center.

 Wedgwood’s shopping center

-Next time you visit the stores or banks in Wedgwood’s shopping district at 35th & 85th, out of the corner of your eye you may catch sight of two men: one, eighty years old and a little slow of step but still quick-eyed; the other man, age forty, in the prime of life with ramrod-straight posture and the presence and bearing of a successful trial attorney.
+Next time you visit the stores or banks in Wedgwood’s shopping district at the intersection of 35th Ave NE and NE 85th Street, out of the corner of your eye you may catch sight of two men: one, eighty years old and a little slow of step but still quick-eyed; the other man, age forty, in the prime of life with ramrod-straight posture and the presence and bearing of a successful trial attorney.
 You have just caught an imaginative glimpse of Uncle Joe Surber and his hunting buddy, Walter Fulton, who stalked game in the woods of Wedgwood in early days.

 A History of Laurelhurst, Christine Barrett, 1981.